playfulprogramming/playfulprogramming/content/blog/angular-internals-zonejs/index.md

 Here, very generally, Angular is saying: "create a `span` element, and mark it such that text should be placed within it".

-After this is ran, Angular runs the `Update` render flag through the template compiler:
+After this is run, Angular runs the `Update` render flag through the template compiler:

 ```javascript
 i0.ɵɵadvance(1);